matchmakeredlabs/matchmakeredlabs.github.io/_cards/card3.md

 ## The Veteran's Administration’s HR provider integrates MatchMaker<br/>&<br/>with confidence city governments, hospitals, & technical schools receive rapid access to qualified human resources (i.e., EMTs).

-Each year the Veteran’s Administration works diligently to place veterans into civilian roles.
-When there are known shortages in fields such as Emergency Medical Technicians (EMTs), all too often military certified skills are not readily accepted by organizations such as a city government seeking to hire EMTs.
-This is frequently the case even when a candidate is clearly over-qualified, has years of experience, but lacks a civilian certification. *Enter MatchMaker Education Labs:*
+Each year the Veterans Administration works diligently to place veterans into civilian roles.
+When there are known shortages in fields such as Emergency Medical Technicians (EMTs), military certified skills are often not readily accepted by organizations such as a city government seeking to hire EMTs. *Enter MatchMaker Education Labs:*

 ![MatchMaker E M T Skills Match Diagram](/mmassets/EMT.svg)